millanium/slides_testability/PITCHME.md

 ---

+## What means Testability

+Testability is a system/software quality attribute which describes if the system/software is testable and if so how easy it is testable.

+---

 ## Classification of Testability

-- epidemistic ("How narrow is the gap between what we know and what we need to know about the status of the product.")
+- epidemistic ("Testability influenced by the knowledge gap between what we know and what we should know about the product.")
 - project-related ("Testability influenced by changing conditions under which we test.")
 - value-related ("Testability influenced by changing the quality standard or our knowledge of it.")
 - subjective ("Testability influenced by changing the tester or the test process.")